 For example, if your cat gets stuck on a tree branch.
 Or if their collar gets caught on something after your cat (somehow) finds their way under the hood of a car.
 With a breakaway collar, your cat will be able to get out of a sticky situation.

-Your Tractive GPS comes accompanied with a weight-adjustable Rogz Safety Collar.
-Which secures itself comfortable against your cat’s neck and prevents their tracker from falling off.
-(And also breaks away to avoid injury.)
+💡 Your Tractive device includes a weight-adjustable Rogz Safety Collar.
+Which secures itself comfortably against your cat’s neck and prevents their tracker from falling off.
+(Plus, it breaks away to avoid injury.)

-Never use a collar without a safety release breakaway mechanism on a cat.
+⚠️ Never use a collar without a safety release breakaway mechanism on a cat!
+You want to avoid your cat’s collar getting them stuck in a weird spot without breaking away.

 Besides that, consider the following factors when choosing the best cat collar for your cat: